Low cost single payment

 Unit 7: Counterpoint

-An introduction of this foundational technique in western music with a look at cannons and fugues.
+An introduction of this foundational technique in western music with a look at canons and fugues.

 Unit 8: Harmonic Style

-How harmony becomes part of your musical personality with a look at Bach, Mozart and Haydn as well as the harmonic approach of film composers like John Williams, Hans Zimmer and John Barry.
+How harmony becomes part of your musical personality with a look at Bach, Mozart and Haydn.

 We expect people who take the Harmony Two course to be able to read treble and bass clef to a very competent level, as well as having a firm grasp of the rudiments, and more advanced aspects of music theory.
 You should understand how keys, scales and triads are formed, and you will be expected to communicate with and understand musical vocabulary.